php-guidelines/php-guidelines.github.io/faq/index.md

 ## Can you help me with my PHP code?

-While there are many user groups and forums dedicated to providing general PHP support, the FIG is not one of them.
+While there are many user groups and forums dedicated to providing general PHP support, the FG is not one of them.
 Here are some great PHP resources and support forums:

  * [/r/phphelp](http://www.reddit.com/r/phphelp)